qualisign/optipulse.github.io/whitepaper.md

 -   introduce the benefits of peer-to-peer goods and services to the public at large
 -   enable consumers to find friendlier and cheaper local alternatives to centrally-owned, inefficiently distributed resources
 -   accelerate deployment and improve market viability of beneficial technologies by providing them with a direct-to-consumer platform
+-   realize the ideal of a free economic market by

 Check out the prototype (under construction &#x2013; very early stage, can't handle transactions yet):
 <https://optipulse.github.io>

 With Mesh Market, you can:
--   get cheaper, better internet service
+-   get cheaper, better internet service &#x2013;

--   start a do-it-yourself ISP
+or start a do-it-yourself ISP to offer it
--   start a profitable energy business from your own home
--   reduce your electricity bills while supporting renewable energy
+-   reduce the cost of your electricity bills while supporting renewable energy &#x2013;

+or start a profitable energy business from your own home that enables people to do so
+-   find the highest quality, most relevant news for making economic decisions &#x2013;

+or get paid to distribute such information at a local or global level
--   do countless other things we haven't thought of, and some we have (see more use cases, or read on for an overview of how it works)
+-   do countless other things (see our various use cases)

 # Background<a id="sec-2" name="sec-2"></a>